 Your baby is also more likely to try solids after a feed of breastmilk or formula.
-This is because when babies are really hungry, they just want the breastmilk or formula that they know satisfies their hunger first.
-They’ll still have room to try new foods after they’ve had a breastmilk or a formula feed.
+This is because when babies are really hungry, they just want the breastmilk or formula that they know satisfies their hunger.
+They’ll still have room to try new foods after they’ve had a feed of breastmilk or formula.

 As time passes, you’ll learn when your baby is hungry or full, not interested or tired.

 Signs of hunger include your baby:

 - getting excited when he sees you getting his food ready

 - leaning towards you while he’s sitting in the highchair

 - opening his mouth as you’re about to feed him.